 |NEGLECTFUL||Parents focus more on themselves than the child, setting fewer boundaries and have a general lack of responsiveness for the child’s needs, safety & well-being||The child can learn to be self-sufficient at a younger age||They often grow up fearing being dependent on others, making relationships difficult.
 Tend to be emotionally withdrawn and more prone to substance abuse|

 |CONSCIOUS||Focuses more on social-emotional learning and a set of values instead of rules.
 High level of flexibility and asking questions of the child more than making statements||Nurturing, empowering, loving and focuses on helping the child become the person they want to be||Can sometimes lead to a lack of clear boundaries and children may later have trouble being in a world where they are held accountable to their actions or expected to perform compared to others|

 |HELICOPTER||Over-protecting/smothering kids out of a hyper sense of fear for their safety (possibly driven by a parent’s low self-esteem and desire to feel needed)||Can prevent some accidents and issues||Often kids don’t learn life lessons on their own and end up learning them later in life the hard way|

 These are my personal all-time favorite parenting books!

-Life Ki-do Parenting is the parenting book written by my bosses in my 9 to 5; Jonathan and Lana Hewitt.
+Life Ki-do Parenting (click to see current price on Amazon) is the parenting book written by my bosses in my 9 to 5; Jonathan and Lana Hewitt.

-If you haven’t heard me talk thus far about where I work, I run the business end of a large martial arts school called Life Ki-do Martial Arts.
+If you haven’t heard me talk about where I work, I run the business end of a large martial arts school called Life Ki-do Martial Arts.